aaivu/In21-S7-CS4681-AML-Research-Projects/projects/210329E-Healthcare-AI_Medical-Imaging/experiments/1. Reproducing CheXNet SOTA model/README.md

 For a stronger comparative study, access to the original test set or a carefully matched external test set would be necessary.
 Until then, the public NIH dataset provides a useful, consistent benchmark for measuring relative performance and reproducibility.

+### Reproducibility / Environment

+- This run was performed in the Kaggle environment (import the notebook into a Kaggle kernel).
+Set the accelerator to GPU (T4) and enable 2x GPUs if available (T4 * 2).
+- Dataset: NIH Chest X-ray (link above).
+- Estimated runtime: approximately 10–11 hours on the Kaggle T4*2 setup for the full training/evaluation run.